 Scams come in all shapes and sizes.
-Have you received an offer that seems too good to refuse?
-Perhaps a request to help someone in trouble or donate to a good cause?
-Or even an invitation to ‘befriend’ or connect with an online admirer?
+Have you received an offer that seems too good to refuse, or a request to donate to a good cause?
+Perhaps an invitation to ‘befriend’ or connect with an online admirer?
 Scammers know how to press your buttons to get what they want.

 Scams target people of all backgrounds, ages and income levels.
 Every year scams cost Australians millions of dollars and cause considerable non-financial harm.